 To add your child to your family in our parish records, we will need their full name, date of birth, and a nickname if you plan to use one.
 Pictures are always well received, but not necessary.
-This information can be sent to Lisa Hunt (LHunt@ccgsc.org).
+This information can be sent to Michelle Brown at mbrown@ccgsc.org.